XinyueZ/knowledge-center/README.md

 # RAG

-Although this repo is mainly used to store some "knowledge", for example, the description of the index or simple Q&A (chat with your doc) uses RAG, trying to implement some of the latest and very popular RAG methods.
+Although this repo is mainly used for "knowledge" ingestion, chunking and indexing, for example, the description of the index or simple Q&A (chat with your doc) uses RAG, trying to implement some of the latest and very popular RAG methods.

 Also, when storing the index, try to follow the more popular topics.